Last updated on November 2016

 AHRI is required to collect personal information only by lawful and fair means.
 Where possible we will collect personal information we require directly from you.

-Personal information entered into the AHRI Limited database will not be used or disclosed by us, except as authorised by you to perform our services for you.
+Personal information entered into the AHRI database will not be used or disclosed by us, except as authorised by you or as is reasonably necessary for the purposes outlined to you.
 Access to this information to third parties can only be granted by you.

 Should you choose not to provide personal information we may not be able to provide you with the services you require at a sufficient level that we regard as important for performing at best practice.